TFTUnitsShopUI/TFTUnitsShopTracker/README.md

 For now this overlay puts a small green symbol on the top left of the champion cards in the shop IFF you have previously bought the champion.

-Addendum: It would be helpfulif you see a champion that you have NOT bought but is marked, screenshot it or write down the champion's name and position in the shop (1-5) and tell me.